Information about Anchoring in Richardson’s Bay

 In the summer, afternoon winds regularly clock in at 20-30 knots from the west (wind effects are amplified due to the varied topograpny of the Sausalito hillside).
 During winiter months, gale force winds are observed from both north and south during storms.
 Please anchor accordingly.

 Richardson’s Bay is designated a “No Discharge Zone” and dumping of trash or sewer is strictly prohibited.
-Many of the local marinas are equipped with pump-out stations, and there is a mobile pump-out service available, MT Head: (650) 483-5689.
+Many of the local marinas are equipped with pump-out stations, and there are mobile pump-out services available.

 Shoreline access is available at the Turney Street dock.
-Marine services available include full-service boat yards, riging services, inboard and outboard engine mechanics, and chandleries.
-Clipper Fuel Dock sells diesel and gas, and, they refill propane and CNG tanks.
+A wide array of marine services are available in Sausalito, including full-service boat yards, rigging services, inboard and outboard engine mechanics, and chandleries.
+Clipper Fuel Dock sells bothdiesel and gasoline, and they refill propane and CNG tanks.